learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Infrastructure/Security/Web Application Security/Authentication and Authorization.md

 Suppose you want to access your online banking account.
 First, you need to enter your username and password (authentication).
 Once the bank verifies your identity, it will authorize you to access your account and perform transactions that you are authorized to perform.
 In this example, authentication and authorization work together to ensure the security of the banking system and prevent any unauthorized access to customers' accounts.

-## Keypoint
+## 彙總重點
 {{< ask_chatgpt >}}
-List the key points of Authentication and Authorization
+條列Authentication and Authorization的重點
 {{< /ask_chatgpt >}}